nsclass/ns-svg-converter/README.md

 This project is using cucumber BDD testing framework.

-In order to run the test, Ruby should be installed.
+Ruby should be installed to execute cucumber tests.

 * Running test